Dingo

 Leadership

-As the Chief Engineer, I worked with the Project Manager and Manufacturing Lead to create timelines and deadlines, organize competitions and team events, and lead executive team meetings.
-I also worked with the Training Leads to create a new member training program.
-I worked with the Manufacturing Lead to write a set of technical standards for the team to ensure design cohesion across subteams and projects.
+As the Chief Engineer, I collaborated with the Project Manager and Manufacturing Lead to create and enforce timelines and deadlines, organize competitions and team events, and lead executive team meetings.
+I also assisted the Training Leads to create a new member training program.
+I coauthored the first set of technical standards for the team to ensure design cohesion across subteams and projects.

-I acted as a secondary approver of manufacturing drawings, after the Manufacturing Lead.
+I also served as the secondary approver of manufacturing drawings.
 When approving, I made sure to check tolerances, and fits to mating parts, as well as ensuring organized, readable drawings.

 Results